cobookman/recipes/chocolate-date-balls.md

 * ~2 tspn of kosher salt

 ## Directions
-* Add ingredients to blender
+* Add chocolate, almonds, pitted dates to blender
 * Blend until well mixed.
 If using a vitamix leave on high for a half a minute with tamper.
 Chocolate will eventually melt and it'll come together.
 * Roll into 18 small balls (tad bigger than size of quarter), and place onto wax or parchment paper.
 * Mix cocoa powder and salt into ramikin or small bowl, and coat each ball by rolling it around in mixture.
 Put back on wax or parchment paper.